micmejia/bible-dump/AMPC/John/John 9.md

-Jesus heard that they had put him out, and meeting him He said, Do you believe in _and_ adhere to the Son of Man _or the Son of God_?
+Jesus heard that they had put him out, and meeting him He said, Do you believe in and adhere to the Son of Man or the Son of God?